 Continual Learning aims to incrementally train models on a sequence of tasks.
 When visiting each task over time, the model updates itself by adapting to the new task while retaining previously learned knowledge.
 This process is hindered by catastrophic forgetting, which tends to forget previous knowledge without the specific techniques introduced by CL.

 Most of the CL literature considers two CL scenarios: Class-Incremental Learning (CIL) and Domain-Incremental Learning (DIL).
-In the CIL scenario, it is expected that each new task introduce new data associated with new classes never seen previously.
+In the CIL scenario, it is expected that each new task introduces new data associated with new classes never been seen previously.
 During inference, given a sample, the model needs to predict the correct classes among all the seen ones.
-In the DIL scenario, each new task introduces new domains while keeping the output size fixed (same classes set) among tasks.
+In the DIL scenario, each new task introduces new domains while keeping the output size fixed (same class set) among tasks.

 In the CL literature, the methods can be grouped into three big families of approaches known as rehearsal-based, regularization-based, and architecture-based. \textbf{Rehearsal-based techniques} assume storing and reusing past data samples during training.
 The most well-known method is Experience Replay (ER) \cite{rolnick2019experience}, also known as Replay.
 Replay stores a small portion of old samples in a buffer (or replay memory).
 These samples are revisited together with the new samples when visiting a new task.
 In this way, the model can retain the accumulated knowledge by periodically revisiting previous data while learning new information. \\ \textbf{Regularization-based approaches} consider additional constraints or penalties during training to maintain the memory of old tasks.
 Two representative methods of this category are Elastic Weight Consolidation (EWC) \cite{kirkpatrick2017overcoming} and Learning without Forgetting (LwF) \cite{li2017learning}.
-The first associate to each model's weight a value that indicate the importance for that weight to not be changed to not affect previously seen tasks.
-During training, a regularization is applied that makes more difficult to change the important weights.
+The first associate to each model's weight is a value that indicates the importance of that weight not to be changed to not affect previously seen tasks.
+During training, a regularization is applied that makes it more difficult to change the important weights.